akarion/Dmitry-Cucumber-TestNG-Calculator/README.md

 You could also specify a folder for test report for both unit and cucumber tests by providing an argument like below:

 Calculator-test-runner --run unittests --reports-dir unit-test-reports

+Also feel free to check build.gradle.kts for some underlying stuff